ue4plugins/StreetMap/README.md

 ### Compatibility

-This plug-in requires Visual Studio and either a C++ code project or the full Unreal Engine 4 source code from GitHub.
-If you are new to programming in UE4, please see the official [Programming Guide](https://docs.unrealengine.com/latest/INT/Programming/index.html)!
+This plug-in requires Visual Studio and either a C++ code project or the full Unreal Engine source code from GitHub.
+If you are new to programming in UE, please see the official [Programming Guide](https://docs.unrealengine.com/latest/INT/Programming/index.html)!

-The Street Map plugin should work on all platforms that UE4 supports, but the latest version has not been tested on every platform.
+The Street Map plugin should work on all platforms that UE supports, but the latest version has not been tested on every platform.

 We'll try to keep the source code up to date so that it works with new versions Unreal Engine as they are released.